mozilla/cubeb-coreaudio-rs/README.md

   - Implement `to_owned` in [`StreamParamsRef`][cubeb-rs-stmparamsref]
   - Check the passed parameters like what [cubeb.c][cubeb] does!
     - Check the input `StreamParams` parameters properly, or we will set a invalid format into `AudioUnit`.
+    - For example, for a duplex stream, the format of the input stream and output stream should be same.
+      Using different stream formats will cause memory corruption since our resampler assumes the types (_short_ or _float_) of input stream (buffer) and output stream (buffer) are same (The resampler will use the format of the input stream if it exists, otherwise it uses the format of the output stream).
-    In fact, we should check **all** the parameters properly so we can make sure we don't mess up the streams/devices settings!
+    - In fact, we should check **all** the parameters properly so we can make sure we don't mess up the streams/devices settings!
 - Find a efficient way to catch memory leaks
   - *Instrument* on OSX